 All You Need To Know Going Into Trade On Dec.
 13

-Benchmarks were higher in Japan, Australia and South Korea, and futures on the S&P 500 rose as news broke that Chinese importers have bought U.S. soybeans.
-The Singapore-traded SGX Nifty, an early indicator of NSE Nifty 50 Index’s performance in India, rose 0.41 percent to 10,832 as of 7:25 a.m.
+Shares jumped in Tokyo and Seoul with more modest gains seen in Sydney.
+Futures on the S&P 500 Index rose less than 0.5 percent.
+The Singapore-traded SGX Nifty, an early indicator of NSE Nifty 50 Index’s performance in India, rose 0.32 percent to 12,062 as of 7 a.m.

 Here’s a quick look at all that could influence equities today.

 - The S&P 500 rallied following a Bloomberg report that American officials had reached a deal in principle that only needed Trump’s approval.
 Shortly after U.S. markets closed, news broke that the president had signed off on the agreement to avert tariffs set for Dec.
 15.

 - The pound jumped by the most since 2017 on signs Boris Johnson’s Conservative Party was on course to secure a strong majority in the U.K. election, raising hopes of an end to the Brexit deadlock.

 - Oil extended its second weekly advance.
 West Texas Intermediate crude climbed 0.6 percent to $59.52 a barrel.